|

 - In September 2025, India's leading veterinary vaccine manufacturers, including Hester Biosciences and Indian Immunologicals, have established the Veterinary Vaccine India Manufacturers Association (VVIMA).
 This association aims to foster collaboration with policymakers to address industry needs.
 The veterinary vaccine market in India is currently estimated at ₹2,000 crore (INR 20 billion).

-- In January 2025, A "Conclave on Pandemic Preparedness & Vaccine Innovation" was held in Hyderabad on January 10.
+- On January 10, 2025, a "Conclave on Pandemic Preparedness & Vaccine Innovation" was held in Hyderabad.
 The event was a collaboration between the Department of Animal Husbandry and Dairying, Indian Immunologicals Limited, and the National Dairy Development Board (NDDB).
-Key speakers emphasized the need for improved veterinary infrastructure, better diagnostic facilities, and the development of next-generation vaccines to prevent future pandemics and the spillover of zoonotic diseases.
+Key speakers emphasized the need for improved veterinary infrastructure, better diagnostic facilities, and the development of next-generation vaccines to prevent future pandemics and zoonotic disease spillover.
 The government was also urged to increase spending on animal health and enhance supply chain and cold chain systems for vaccine delivery.

 - In November 2024, Boehringer Ingelheim launched a next-generation poultry vaccine in India to target Marek's disease.
 Recommended for both in-ovo vaccination of eggs and for day-old chicks, the vaccine offers enhanced safety and efficacy against virulent strains of the disease.